 These first 16 bytes of an XRH file (bytes 0−15) are the bytes 0x27, 0x58, 0x52, 0x48, 0x27, 0x66, 0x69, 0x6C, 0x65, 0x66, 0x6F, 0x72, 0x6D, 0x61, 0x74, 0x00 in that order.

 The next four bytes of the file (bytes 16−19) store the file version number.
-The current version number is 0x00010000.
+The current version number is 0x00020000.
 Remember that this number, and all other multi-byte numbers in an XRH file, are stored in Big Endian format (network byte order).
+Note: This is the first public XRH version.
+Previous versions were only used internally and have been replaced with this and subsequent versions.

 The next four bytes (20−23) store the number of samples (pixels) per scanline (Image Width), followed with four bytes (bytes 24−27) that store the number of image scanlines (Image Height).
 Each channel has this many scanlines and this many samples per scanline.